 Advertisement

-Weiberfastnacht (women’s carnival night) falls on the 24th of February this year and marks the beginning of carnival celebrations.
+Weiberfastnacht (women’s carnival night) falls on the 8th of February next year and constitutes a highlight of carnival celebrations.

 As the name suggests, this day is traditionally about reversing gender roles, with women taking power for a day.